SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 At Prophecy, we've added [low-code SQL capabilities](https://www.prophecy.io/blog/announcing-prophecy-3-0-low-code-sql-transformations) to our platform, so users can build highly performant queries on par with the best analytics engineers without needing to be coding experts.
 We built this feature on top of [dbt Core™️ ](https://github.com/dbt-labs/dbt-core), an open-source tool for managing SQL-based data transformations.
 With low-code SQL, our customers can build complex queries visually, and the tool automatically translates them into optimized SQL code in Git that’s fully open and accessible to all.
 This makes it simpler for more people to work with data and extract insights.

-#### This quick start gets you up and running with low-code SQL on Snowflake and low-code Jobs on Airflow
+This quick start gets you up and running with low-code SQL on Snowflake.
+After completing this guide you'll be ready to schedule SQL jobs on [Airflow](getting-started-with-low-code-airflow.md)

 #### You will need

 - Snowflake Account
 - Github Account (recommended)
-- Airflow - MWAA or Composer (optional)

 ## 1. Setup Prophecy account